ordina-jworks/ordina-jworks.github.io/_posts/2018-01-02-Gauge-automated-testing.md

 To start a new project, create a new folder and run `gauge init java` in it.
 This will setup a basic Gauge project.
 Then we need to add a [pom.xml](https://github.com/getgauge-examples/java-maven-selenium/blob/master/pom.xml){:target="_blank"} file ourselves, because we need some dependencies such as Selenium WebDriver.
-Next, WebDriver needs to setup in our test code.
+Next, WebDriver needs to be setup in our test code.
 A good example of how you could do that can be found [here](https://github.com/getgauge-examples/java-maven-selenium/tree/master/src/test/java/utils){:target="_blank"}.
-There, they created a `DriverFactory` so you can easily switch between browsers using environment variables (we'll get to that).
+They created a `DriverFactory` so you can easily switch between browsers using environment variables (we'll get to that).
 Gauge hooks are used to start and stop WebDriver when running the test suite.
 Just copy those pieces of code into your own project.
 Or, you could start from the _Maven + Selenium_ example provided by Gauge which can be found on [GitHub](https://github.com/getgauge-examples/java-maven-selenium){:target="_blank"}.